linx-software/petstore-api/README.md

 #  Swagger PetStore - open API 3.0 Integration sample

 ## Description
 This sample implements 'Petstore' API according to the example 'Petstore' Swagger definition on https://editor.swagger.io/#.
 We provide examples how to use the Linx RESTHost to call REST Web services.
-The sample has been published on the demo server but it can also be run on a local machine or local server.
+The sample has been publisehd on the Linx demo server, the Swagger documentation is available [here](https://demo.api.linx.twenty57.net/petstore/swagger) but it can also be run on a local machine or local server.

 ## Installation
+The below steps describe how to host this Solution on your own Linx cloud server environment.

-For this sample, the api key **special-key** is used to test the authorization filters.
+- For this sample, the api key **special-key** is used to test the authorization filters.
+- Register for a Linx trial server.
+You will receive an email containing your Linx cloud servera and drive space.
+This solution runs on a Linx cloud server instance and integrates with swagger-petstore.
+The swagger-petstore is a java project to build a stand-alone server which implements the OpenAPI 3 Spec.
+You can find out more about both the spec and the framework at http://swagger.io.

 ## Usage
 ***1. Test with Postman***